Request a Demo Search

 Website

-Keep your volunteer opportunities page up to date, providing potential volunteers with an easier way to sign up for any opportunities that interest them.
+Keep your volunteer opportunities page updated, providing potential volunteers with an easier way to sign up for any opportunities that interest them.
 Ensure your volunteer web page is optimized for mobile use to give mobile visitors a streamlined, convenient experience.

-Use social media platforms like Facebook, Instagram, and Twitter to promote your volunteer opportunities and share information about the purpose and success of the program.
+Use social media platforms like Facebook and Instagram to promote your volunteer opportunities and share information about the program’s purpose and success.
 Share videos and photos from past volunteer opportunities to thank volunteers for their involvement and show potential volunteers how much fun they can have by getting involved.

 Consider partnering with other local nonprofit organizations to help spread the word to a broader audience.
-The partnership should be a mutually beneficial one where you both support each other’s recruitment efforts through social media posts or email messages.
+The partnership should be mutually beneficial, with both organizations supporting each other’s recruitment efforts through social media posts or email messages.

-Keeping track of your volunteers’ interests, goals, and skills ensures they have a fulfilling experience with your organization and guarantees that your nonprofit makes the most of what they have to offer.
+Keeping track of your volunteers’ interests, goals, and skills ensures they have a fulfilling experience with your organization.

-Volunteers will find greater long-term fulfillment from working with your organization if they have the opportunity to use their unique talents to make a difference.
+Volunteers will find greater long-term fulfillment from working with your organization if they can use their unique talents to make a difference.

 Volunteer feedback is valuable to help improve everything from operational planning to organizational culture.
 Receiving insight from your volunteers can help you understand their needs and wants, which ultimately helps retention.